Curvature-slope correlation of nuclear symmetry energy and its imprints on the crust-core transition, radius and tidal deformability of canonical neutron stars: Theoretical approach

 Perhaps, the simplest approach is the thermodynamical method which we use here.
 In this approach \cite{Kubis2007a,Kubis2007b,Lat07}, the crust-core transition density is found by examining when the following effective incompressibility of the uniform NS core at $\beta$-equilibrium becomes negative (the corresponding speed of sound becomes imaginary), indicating the start of cluster formation (or the onset of spinodal decomposition)

 In terms of several EOS parameters, the crust-core transition density is determined by setting

 The last two terms in the bracket (isospin-dependent part) approximately cancel out, thus leaving the $K_{\rm{sym}}$ dominates \cite{Zhang2018}.
 Nevertheless, the $K_0$ and $L$ also play significant roles.
 Thus, different $K_{\rm{sym}}-L$ correlations are expected to affect the crust-core transition density.
+For earlier discussions on this issue, we refer the reader to Ref. \cite{Li19,Pro14,Newton12} and the references therein.